 Personal Data: Personal Data is information that can be used to identify you specifically, including your name, shipping address, email address, telephone number or demographic information like your age, gender, or hometown.
 You consent to giving us this information by providing it to us voluntarily on our website or any mobile application.
 You provide some of this information when you register with or make purchases from our website.
 You may also provide this information by participating in various activities associated with our site, including responding to blogs, contacting us with questions, or participating in group training.
 Your decision to disclose this data is entirely voluntary.
 You are under no obligation to provide this information, but your refusal may prevent you from accessing certain benefits from our website or from making purchases.

 Derivative Data: Derivative data is information that our servers automatically collect about you when you access our websites, such as your IP address, browser type, the dates and times that you access our website, and the specific pages you view.
 If you are using a mobile application, our servers may collect information about your device name and type, your phone number, your country of origin, and other interactions with our application.

-Social Networking Data: We may access personal information from social networking sites and apps, including Facebook, Instagram, Linkedin, Twitter, Snapchat or other social networking sites or apps not named specifically here, which may include your name, your social network username, location, email address, age, gender, profile picture, and any other public information.
+Social Networking Data: We may access personal information from social networking sites and apps.
+This may include your name, your social network username, location, email address, age, gender, profile picture, and any other public information.
 If you do not want us to access this information, please go to the specific social networking site and change your privacy settings.